newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

       }
 ```
 We can see conditional jumps looking for the characters:
- - 3A ':' : folder/filename delimiter
+ - 3A : folder/filename delimiter
- - 5C '\\', 2F '/': antislash and slash
+ - 5C , 2F : antislash and slash
- - 2E2E '..': parent directory for Unix systems
+ - 2E2E : parent directory for Unix systems
 and then break if the strings contain any of these.
 This is not a web application, so HTML, Base64, or any king of encoding will be taken as a raw string.
-Subsequently it copies the folder name and file name in local variables using **strcpy**:
+Subsequently, it copies the folder name and file name in local variables using **strcpy**:

 ```c
       if (path_: + -(int)log_msg < (char *)0x10) {